PacktPublishing/D3.js-Quick-Start-Guide/BUILD.md

 ## Attach data to visual elements

-We can attach each of our "run" objects to one of our circles, so that each circle can access that data:
+We can attach each of the javascript objects in our "runs" array to one of our circles, so that each circle can access that data:

 ```javascript
 yScale.range([HEIGHT, 0]);